southside-chillers/southside.chillers.online/southside/content/chapters/ring-cycle.md

 “One more here in town… that must be Feld,” says Galadriel.

-“One in Aberyth, for the king,” says Hermione.
+“One in Aberith, for the king,” says Hermione.

 “And one beyond the wall,” says Hanamir.